QuCo84/sd-bee/readme.md

 If you wish to run a local test, some packages are required.
 Execute in the main directory : composer require google/cloud-storage

-Create access to Google CLoud STorage (see bloww) and add the test task to your pribvate storage with the default prefix.
+Create access to GCS (see bloww) and add the test task to your pribvate storage with the default prefix.

 Start local server with
 php -S localhost:8080 index.php